Optimal Change-point Testing for High-dimensional Linear Models with Temporal Dependence: A Quadratic Form based CUSUM Test

-\end{assumption} As discussed in \cite{Wong2020}, the parameter $\gamma$ measures the difficulty brought by the temporal dependence and heavy-tailed condition, where a smaller $\gamma$ corresponds to a more difficult problem and thus requires a stronger \Cref{assume:order_betamixing}.
-Note that for sub-Gaussian random variables with temporal independence (i.e.\ the case studied in \Cref{sec:QF_CUSUM}), we have $\gamma_1=\infty$ and $\gamma_2=2$.
-Thus \Cref{assume:order_betamixing} essentially reduces to \Cref{assume:order}.
+\end{assumption} As discussed in \cite{Wong2020}, the parameter $\gamma$ measures the difficulty brought by the temporal dependence and heavy-tailed condition, where a smaller $\gamma$ corresponds to a more difficult problem and thus requires a stronger assumption as in the first part of \Cref{assume:order_betamixing} than the usual conditions for the consistency of Lasso.
+Note that for sub-Gaussian random variables with temporal independence, we have $\gamma_1=\infty$ and $\gamma_2=2$.
+Thus the first part of \Cref{assume:order_betamixing} essentially reduces to $ \s\log(p)/n \to 0 $, which is the optimal signal-to-noise condition for the highly-dimensional linear regression model.

+The second part of \Cref{assume:order_betamixing} requires that $\s\log p=o(\sqrt{n})$, which is needed to control the noise term of $\T_n(t)$ as discussed above and thus facilitates the derivation of the limiting distribution.
+This is a standard assumption in the literature that concerns the limiting distribution of the high-dimensional linear models, see e.g.\ \cite{Javanmard2013}, \cite{Geer2014}, \cite{Zheng2019} and \cite{Cai2020}.